Guest post by Sara from Journey of Doing

 Don’t Miss: The DaVinci Museum.
 Everyone comes to Florence for the art, but few people know that DaVinci had an unbelievable scientific mind.
 This museum has created many of his inventions from his sketches and calculations.
 When you consider how long it took for many of these inventions to come to fruition, it’s incredible to see how DaVinci was at the forefront of all of these things.
 If you’re only going to see one church, I favor Santa Croce over il Duomo.
 The early morning light makes it one of my favorite churches in Italy, and the Cloisters are so peaceful.

 Get Out of Florence: Spend a night in Siena.
 Originally Florence’s rival city, Siena is a beautiful, medieval town with views of the rolling hills of Tuscany.
 The Siena Cathedral is one of my favorites because of its starry ceiling and our evening passeggiata was especially magical during blue hour.
+If you’re looking for more places to explore in Tuscany, consider an extended stay in San Gimignano!

 If you’re looking to do a more famous day trip, the Leaning Tower of Pisa doesn’t disappoint.
 (It really leans.)
 The architecture is beautiful and the walk from the train station to the Field of Miracles can be lovely.
 You’ll want to purchase tickets in advance though.
 The cathedral offers timed-entry tickets, and we’ve never purchased a day-of ticket with a wait time of less than two hours, even in shoulder season.